Jeejeejeelis/underwaterAutonomousRobot/ros2Notes.md

 # Piston info
  We determined that it took 21 781 revolutions of our motor to pull the piston from its lowest point to its highest point.
 In order to get to the "neutral buoyancy", the piston should be set to halfway.
-This means the encoder should have 21 781/2 =10 890!
+This means the encoder should have 21 781/2 =10 890!21781...we got which is 10876.5..
+We'll use this number!

 # run composite mode